Scams, and schemes, and tripwires! Oh, my!

 Make sure there is a 30 or 60-day money back guarantee with no questions asked for information (digital) products.

-Avoid programs that say you can get your money back if you prove to them you have thoroughly tried their program and it hasn’t worked.
+Avoid digital and coaching programs that say you can get your money back if you prove to them you have thoroughly tried their program and it hasn’t worked.